operatorequals/git-course/README.md

 *Dev-mode* you can ALWAYS find information on commit messages!
 Writing the commit message sometimes takes as much as the code itself.
 Also, they are all writen with explaining to others (+ future self) everything that is getting done *and why* in mind.

+## Implementation
+The challenge feedback is solely based on the Git mechanism of [Server-Side hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_server_side_hooks).
+Specifically, `update` is used for branch-protection and `post-update` for the challenge checks.
+The challenge checks are implemented in Python3 using [PyGit2](https://www.pygit2.org) to programmatically inspect Git objects (analyze commits, diffs, refs/branches, etc).

+A small Python3 module is sloppily getting developed for generic commit checks ([gitcourselib.py](https://github.com/operatorequals/git-course/blob/master/generic/gitcourselib.py)) that could maybe be used independently.

+Git Transports that are supported are `ssh` and `http`, implemented with basic OpenSSH with `git-shell` startup shell for `ssh` and a custom Apache2 configuration for `http`.
+All parts of the implementation are Open-Source and available under `deploy/`.

 ## Donations
 In case my work helped you, you can always buy me a beer or a liter of gas [through the Internet](https://www.buymeacoffee.com/operatorequals) or in case you meet me personally.